EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Multi-LLM Agent Architecture: EpidemIQs Framework

 \section{Multi-LLM Agent Architecture: EpidemIQs Framework}

-The orchestration of EpidemIQs is illustrated in Figure \ref{fig:orch}.
-This framework is structured to emulate a scientific laboratory, comprising five phases: Discovery, Modeling, Simulation, Analysis, and Report Writing.
+The orchestration of EpidemIQs is structured to emulate a scientific laboratory, comprising five phases: Discovery, Modeling, Simulation, Analysis, and Report Writing.
 These phases are executed by distinct collaborative multi-agent system teams, and the results of their work are integrated to produce the final report.
 In this section, we first describe the design of two types of agents, followed by the architecture design, output structure, memory, and implementation details of EpidemIQs.